Fire Alarm testing Prices from £80!

 Fire Alarm Testing.

-Fire alarm testing is a mandatory test and should be carried out in accordance with BS5839.
-These regulations are part of the fire detection and fire alarm systems for buildings; they cover design commissioning and maintenance.
+It is important to know that Fire alarm testing is mandatory, the fire alarm must be tested in accordance with BS5839.
+BS5839 are the regulations for fire detection and fire alarm systems; they cover design commissioning and maintenance for buildings.

 Grade A fire alarm systems have the following requirements;